awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-use.md

 DynamoDB tables store items\.
 Depending on your use case, items on the Java side can take the form of statically structured data or structures created dynamically\.

-If your use case calls for items with a consistent set of attributes, use [annotated classes](ddb-en-client-gs-tableschema.md#ddb-en-client-gs-tableschema-anno-bean) or use a [builder](ddb-en-client-gs-tableschema.md#ddb-en-client-gs-tableschema-builder) to generate the appropriate statically\-type `TableSchema`\.
+If your use case calls for items with a consistent set of attributes, use [annotated classes](ddb-en-client-gs-tableschema.md#ddb-en-client-gs-tableschema-anno-bean) or use a [builder](ddb-en-client-gs-tableschema.md#ddb-en-client-gs-tableschema-builder) to generate the appropriate statically\-typed `TableSchema`\.

 Alternatively, if you need to store items that consist of varying structures, create a `DocumentTableSchema`\. `DocumentTableSchema` is part of the [Enhanced Document API](ddb-en-client-doc-api.md) and requires only a statically\-typed primary key and works with `EnhancedDocument` instances to hold the data elements\.
 The Enhanced Document API is covered in another [topic\.](ddb-en-client-doc-api.md)